jul3sky/webserver-morse-blinker-control/README.md

  web.html     - HTML page served to the browser

- README.txt   - This file
+ README.md   - This file

 ------------------------------------------------------------
- HOW IT WORKS
+ ## HOW IT WORKS
 ------------------------------------------------------------

 1. ESP32 boots and runs boot.py: